In Exercises 39–48, use a calculator to find the value of the tri... | Channels for Pearson+

 Textbook QuestionTextbook Question

-In Exercises 39–48, use a calculator to find the value of the trigonometric function to four decimal places. cot 𝜋 12
+In Exercises 39–48, use a calculator to find the value of the trigonometric function to four decimal places. cos 𝜋 10

 Verified Solution